 The Pickering Program may permit interviews and essay sessions via Skype, upon review of written requests after finalist notifications are made, and in cases where individuals have a strong academic, professional, personal, or financial reason not to attend selection day in person.
 Those who are approved for Skype sessions must sign a document confirming their understanding that their participation via Skype (or other similar virtual electronic means) may possibly cause them to be at a disadvantage in the selection process.
 We strongly encourage candidates to participate in person.
 For finalists living overseas who participate in person, the Pickering Program will pay for travel segments within the United States and for accommodations in Washington.
 Finalists are responsible for arranging and funding international segments of their trip.

-The Program will select finalists by late October and bring them to Washington, DC for interviews in November 15 and 16.
-Fellowship offers generally come within a week after the interviews (by late November).
+The Program will select finalists by late October and bring them to Washington, DC for interviews on November 6 and 7.
+Fellowship offers generally come within a week after the interviews (by mid-November).

 Applicants are generally applying for graduate school at the same time they are applying for the Fellowship.
 Applicants should be in the process of applying to graduate school but do not have to be accepted.